jhotmann/node-rename-cli/README.md

 - Variable replacement and filtering of new file name (powered by [Nunjucks](https://mozilla.github.io/nunjucks/templating.html))
 - Glob file matching
 - Undo previous rename
-- Ability to add your own variables and filters
+- Customize by adding your own variables and filters
 - Auto-indexing when renaming multiple files to the same name
-- RegEx support
+- RegEx match/replace
 - Exif data support

 ## Usage